What is a Back stitch?

 Double threaded back stitch

-The threading here is done in a different pattern.
+In the pekinese stitch, the threading is done in a different pattern.

 Related posts : Hand embroidering stitch glossary